+i.
 Level of assurance of bulk water supply:

-The success of a regional rural water supply scheme is heavily dependant on the level of assurance of the bulk water supply sources for the scheme.
+The success of a stand-alone rural water supply scheme is directly influenced by the level of assurance of the bulk water supply for the scheme.
 The DWA requires that a groundwater assessment be conducted during feasibility stage except where an obvious suitable and reliable surface water source is available.
 Ideally, trial boreholes should be drilled and tested during the feasibility stage to verify a viable source prior to in firm recommendations for groundwater availability are made.
 However, sufficient project preparation budget is not always available for this level of work during this stage of the project.